 On our way back we made a stop at a lonely road leading through the mountains.
 It’s so crazy to think that this place is only 45 km away from Barcelona.

 Bunkers del Carmel

-In the evening we drive up to one of the best view points over the city and an impressive photo spot in Barcelona: Bunkers del Carmel is an old bunker with a panorama view over the ocean, the city and the surrounding of Barcelona with the mountains behind it!
+In the evening we drove up to one of the best view points over the city and an impressive photo spot in Barcelona: Bunkers del Carmel is an old bunker with a panoramic view over the ocean, the city and the surrounding of Barcelona with the mountains behind it!